yassine20011/cv/README.md

 ## Features

-- Authenticated users can create their own CV (using next-auth)
+- Authenticated users can create their own CV
-- Fully responsive (works on all devices)
+- Fully responsive design
 - Three pages: Personal Details, Manage Content, and Preview
-- Easy to use and set up
+  - Personal Details: Users can add their personal details, experience, education, and projects.
+  - Manage Content: Users can add or remove experience, education, and projects.
+  - Preview: Users can preview their CV.
+  - preview can be accessed via a wildcard subdomain (e.g., `yourname.cvhub.live`)
 - Wildcard subdomain for each user
 - Users can download their CV as a PDF
-- Clean User Interface

 ## Tech Stack